 Can pregnancy massage be firm?

 Yes, it can be firm.
 If the therapist is trained in specific prenatal massage and how to work with your pregnancy anatomy, However, ‘firm’ feels different from person to person.
 Prenatal therapists work with specific muscle groups and ligaments to create shifts in your body – relieving aches and pains.
-They will regularly check in to make sure the pressure is at the right level for you.
+They will regularly check-in to make sure the pressure is at the right level for you.

 Just FYI, the firm does not necessarily mean ‘better.
 You have 30 -50% extra blood volume and 40% more interstitial fluid when you’re pregnant.
-This can mean you won’t feel touch in the same way.
+This can mean you won’t feel touched in the same way.
 While this may tempt you to ask for a firmer massage, firmer pressure can easily bruise you during pregnancy, so we work together to avoid this :)

 I heard I am not supposed to get my ankles or shoulders massaged when I am pregnant.
 Is this true?

 No. There are acupressure points in the ankle and the upper shoulders.
 These points are particular and require direct pressure to stimulate them.
 Acupressure trained therapists know what the dept of pressure is needed to activate these points and will only use them after 37weeks before working instead on muscles and fascial release.